NAVEENAPRIYA-06/Data-Cleaning-Preprocessing/README.md

 #How to Run:

-Place the titanic.csv file in the same folder as the script.
+Place the Titanic_Dataset.csv file in the same folder as the script.

 Install the required libraries:
        pip install -r requirements.txt